manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 Now we'll try the `happy path` first.

-Remember, the two important factors we are interested in is `return values` and `processing times`.
+Remember, the two most important factors we are interested in is `return values` and `processing times`.

 <br>